jaeyk/comp_thinking_social_science/docs/06_semi_structured_data.md

   as_tibble() %>%
   rename("country_code" = "string")

-# I.D.s of the tweets with location
+# IDs of the tweets with location

 locations <- listed %>%
   enter_object("user") %>%